Pete's Walks - Variation on 'Four Hills walk' (page 1 of 4)

 The path to Dunsmore

-The path then entered Coxgrove Wood, where I saw large numbers of both Wood Anemones and Lesser Celandine.
+In the corner of the field the path entered Coxgrove Wood, where I saw large numbers of both Wood Anemones and Lesser Celandine.
 I continued to go gently uphill through the trees, soon keeping right at a fork in the path and eventually reaching a bridleway on the far side of the wood.
 I followed this to the right, still rising gently - here I saw my first Wood Sorrel of the year.
 Near the top of the hill, the bridleway left the wood and ran between fences again with meadows or pastures either side.
 Again I had another 'first' of the year, a Small Tortoiseshell butterfly.
-The bridleway then joined the bridleway I usually take from Coombe Hill, just as it reached the small village of Dunsmore.
+The bridleway then joined the bridleway I usually take from Coombe Hill, just as it reached the small village of Dunsmore (to my left).

 Start of the path through Coxgrove Wood